Markus Kellermann Founder & CEO

 Limitations:

-Best for: Mac users who want a clean, simple meeting notes app without complexity.
+Best for: Mac users who want a clean, simple meeting notes app without complexity and don't need help during the call.

 3. Jamie — Best for Multi-Language Mac Users